Bloodvein Headwaters Day 1: Trout Bay to Crystal Lake

 A01P800

 Nothing like starting off a canoe trip with a portage – an 800-meter carry!
 However, you accept it because – well, because that is the way it is!
 It is the price that everyone pays for access to some incredible canoe country.
 At 4 lbs. of food a day and enough to last us for twenty days, our Day 1 portage meant eighty lbs. of food on top of the fixed weight of canoe, paddles, tent, and all the other stuff we consider essential.
-We are very conscious of weight and have pared it down to this – the 80 lbs. of food + + 50 lbs. for the canoe and four paddles + 100 lbs. for everything else.
+We are very conscious of weight and have pared it down to this – 80 lbs. of food + + 50 lbs. for the canoe and four paddles + 100 lbs. for everything else.
 It was a bit of a shock to realize that the empty packs and duffels themselves weighed a total of 20 lbs!
 Total portage load to be moved from A to B for this trip on Day 1 = 230 lbs. or 105 kilos.
 Oh – add to that the pack with the Pelican case and my DSLR and lenses and filters etc. – another 12 lbs.!

 two Hooligan packs, two duffels - and one canoe